Laacis/stub-contract/README.md

 # stub-contract
-stub contract and some tests for code examples
+stub contract and tests as code examples